 For a long time, it was common practice to use a pruning sealer when trimming trees — a seemingly common-sense practice recommended by trained arborists and nursery workers alike.
+Today, homeowners are learning that painting on tree pruning sealer is a bad idea.

-Generations of homeowners grew up believing that painting on an application of pruning sealer on trees limbs/branches was an integral part of “safe” tree pruning.
+Generations of homeowners grew up believing that painting on an application of pruning sealer on tree limbs/branches was an integral part of “safe” tree pruning.
 No longer.
 “Current best practices no longer recommend applying sealants to tree wounds,” says Karl Flocke, a woodland ecologist who works for the Texas A&M Forest Service.

 So let’s talk about why it’s now considered a gardening myth and how yesterday’s tree bandage became today’s bad practice.

-A tree pruning sealer is a specially designed waterproof product that is applied, or “painted,” onto the exposed cut on a limb or branch after pruning.
-For many, many years — and still to this day in some cases — people were told by an arborist that tree wound had to be covered with a sealant.
+A tree pruning sealer is a specially designed waterproof product that is applied, or “painted,” onto the exposed cut on a limb or tree branch after pruning.
+For many, many years — and still to this day in some cases — people were told by an arborist that tree wounds had to be covered with a sealant.

-It was an easy DIY project, the product was (and still is) in stock at all garden and big box stores, so it became ingrained as a habit for homeowners.
+It was an easy DIY project, and the product was (and still is) in stock at all garden and big box stores, so it became ingrained as a habit for homeowners.

 While good in theory, scientific research conducted by Alex Shigo of the U.S. Forest Service in the late 1970s explained that pruning cuts should not be painted.
 Rather, the tree should be left to heal through its own devices after you prune it.

 Later studies confirmed Shigo’s work.
 Today’s arborists are trained to consider sealers a bad practice because they make it harder for trees to recover after pruning.

 Callus tissue develops at the edge of the wound and gradually grows in toward the center.
 When trees are pruned correctly this new growth eventually covers the pruning wounds, protecting the damaged trees.

 These sealant products are typically petroleum-based, although some may contain asphalt — and actually trap moisture inside the tree wound, which may encourage more problems instead of preventing them.

 The petroleum and asphalt-based wound dressings are known to:

-- seal in moisture and decay;
+- Seal in moisture and decay

-- sometimes serve as a food source for pathogens;
+- Sometimes serve as a food source for pathogens

-- prevent wound wood from forming;
+- Prevent wound wood from forming

-- eventually crack, exposing the tree to pathogens.
+- Eventually crack, exposing the tree to pathogens

-They’re no fun for humans, either.
+Tree sealants are no fun for humans, either.

-- Contain gas under pressure and may explode if heated.
+- Contain gas under pressure and may explode if heated

-- Cause serious eye irritation.
+- Cause serious eye irritation

-- Cause skin irritation.
+- Cause skin irritation

-- May cause genetic defects.
+- May cause genetic defects

-- May cause cancer.
+- May cause cancer